learn-co-curriculum/dsc-class-imbalance-problems/README.md

 #### SMOTE
 SMOTE stands for Synthetic Minority Oversampling.
 Here, rather then simply oversampling the minority class with replacement (which simply adds duplicate cases to the dataset), the algorithm generates new sample data by creating 'synthetic' examples that are combinations of the closest minority class cases.
 You can read more about SMOTE [here](https://jair.org/index.php/jair/article/view/10302/24590).

-SMOTE is generally a powerful was to deal with class imbalances, but it runs into computational issues when you have a large number of features due to the curse of dimensionality.
+SMOTE is generally a powerful way to deal with class imbalances, but it runs into computational issues when you have a large number of features due to the curse of dimensionality.

    Implementing this technique is very easy using the **imblearn** package: